Quantum magnetometer sensor array

 2002

-Princeton's Michael Romalis demonstrates the SERF (Spin-Exchange Relaxation-Free) alkali-vapour magnetometer, reaching SQUID-equivalent sensitivity without cryogenics.
+Princeton's Michael Romalis and colleagues introduce the SERF (Spin-Exchange Relaxation-Free) regime in Physical Review Letters 89, 130801, reaching SQUID-equivalent sensitivity without cryogenics.

 2010

-DARPA launches Quantum-Assisted Sensing and Readout (QuASAR), funding atomic magnetometers, NV-diamond sensors, and quantum-limited detection research.
+DARPA launches Quantum-Assisted Sensing and Readout (QuASAR, BAA-10-44), funding atomic magnetometers, NV-diamond sensors, and quantum-limited detection research.

 2013